Giorgio Mammoliti: Toronto City Council

+Mammoliti represented Ward 7 York West, one of the two York West wards, from 1995 to 1998.
+When North York and other municipalities were merged to form the new City of Toronto in 1997, Mammoliti was elected to the newly constituted Toronto City Council.

+Mammoliti was generally considered a right-leaning and socially conservative member of council and was an outspoken supporter of Toronto Police Chief Julian Fantino, spearheading an unsuccessful effort to pressure the Toronto Police Services Board to renew Fantino's contract.
+During his time on the council, he quit the NDP and joined the Liberal Party, a decision which did not affect his standing on council as all Toronto councillors are elected as independents.

-On city council, he was noted for his unsuccessful attempt to lure a National Hockey League team to North York.
-When North York and other municipalities were merged to form the new City of Toronto in 1997, Mammoliti was elected to the Toronto City Council.
-At around the same time, he quit the NDP and joined the Liberal Party (this decision did not affect his standing on council, as all Toronto councillors are elected as independents).
-On council, his highest profile role was as the chair of the Toronto Zoo.
-He has also served as Chair of the Affordable Housing Committee, Chair of the Toronto Zoo Board, Co-chair of Canada Municipalities Housing Action Network – Federation of Canadian Municipalities (FCM), chair of the city's International Committee, as well as a member of Toronto's executive committee.
+On council, he was noted for his unsuccessful attempt to lure a National Hockey League team to North York, and his highest profile role was as the chair of the Board of the Toronto Zoo.
+He also served as Chair of the Affordable Housing Committee, Co-chair of Canada Municipalities Housing Action Network for the Federation of Canadian Municipalities (FCM), and Chair of Toronto's International Committee.

-He also attracted attention due to a bitter dispute with then-councillor Rob Ford.
-The two represented neighbouring wards and generally represented the right-wing, but were frequently in conflict, generally over Ford's fiscal conservatism, and particularly over Mammoliti's office budgets.
-In one argument, Ford reportedly called Mammoliti "Gino Boy", which was taken as an anti-Italian slur.
-As a result of Ford's comment, Mammoliti filled a human rights complaint against Ford.
-Mammoliti's son Michael filed his papers to run against Ford in the 2003 municipal election but withdrew at the last moment.
-In 2007, he called for an investigation of Ford and Doug Holyday after they filed total expenses of $0 and $1,471 in 2006, respectively.
+Mammoliti had an ongoing and bitter dispute with fellow councillor, and later mayor, Rob Ford.
+Although the two represented neighbouring wards and were both generally right-wing, they were frequently in conflict, mostly over Ford's fiscal conservatism and Mammoliti's office budgets.
+In one argument Ford reportedly called Mammoliti "Gino Boy", which was taken as an anti-Italian slur.
+As a result of Ford's comment, Mammoliti filed a human rights complaint against Ford.
+Mammoliti's son Michael filed papers to run against Ford in the 2003 municipal election but withdrew at the last moment, with Mammoliti instead supporting John Tory's bid to become mayor and displace Ford.
+In 2007, Mammoliti called for an investigation of Ford and Doug Holyday after they filed total 2006 expenses of $0 and $1,471 respectively.

+He was a member of the Mayor's executive committee until he resigned on November 26, 2012, when then-mayor Rob Ford was found guilty of governmental conflict of interest.
+Ford was ordered removed from office due to a complaint regarding his use of city stationery to raise money for his own charity.
+This order was suspended and the initial judgement was overturned on appeal, with Mammoliti re-joining the executive committee in October 2013.